 Horticultural Therapy can be defined as ‘The use of plants by a trained professional as a medium through which certain clinically defined goals can be met.’

-Horticultural Therapy is now being used by DMRC as part of their rehabilitation programme for injured soldiers, sailors and airmen and all patients who come to Horticultural Therapy are referred by their Occupational Therapist as part of an individual rehabilitation programme.
+All patients who come to Horticultural Therapy are referred by their Occupational Therapist as part of an individual rehabilitation programme.
 All the patients at DMRC are still serving their Country.

 Horticultural Therapy has now been integrated into the range of rehab options available for clinicians to treat injured serving personnel and we are hugely grateful to all our donors for their support.
 We continue to be grateful to Greenwich Hospital for their generous funding, and acknowledge the Chancellor’s LIBOR fund for their generous contribution to our 2019/2020 costs.
 Please click here to read about the donation from the Headley Court Charity.

 To find out how much it costs to run one session of Horticultural Therapy please see the tinted box below.

 It costs HighGround £92 to deliver one session of Horticultural Therapy.

 Patients are referred by their Occupational Therapist (OT) as many times during their admission that the OT feels that an intervention of HT can contribute to their rehab programme.

 Reasons for referral for Complex Trauma (amputee) patients include standing tolerance and balance, and diversion from pain.
 For Neuro Patients, improving ﬁne motor skills and cognitive processing are the most common reason for referral and for Force Generation (joints and spines), patients planning and sequencing, encouraging social interaction and improving self-conﬁdence and self-esteem feature in most referrals.